 - assessed management's forecast of recoverable cash flows, including the basis for the amounts and timing of recoveries.
-Where possible, we compared key assumptions to external evidence, e.g. independent valuation reports of the collaterals; - considered and corroborated the borrowers' latest developments through adverse news search and/or publicly available information; - checked that underlying data was accurate by agreeing to source documents such as loan agreements; and - tested the calculations.
+Where possible, we compared key assumptions to external evidence, e.g. independent valuation reports of the collaterals; considered and corroborated the borrowers' latest developments through adverse news search and/or publicly available information; - checked that underlying data was accurate by agreeing to source documents such as loan agreements; and - assessed the reasonableness and tested the calculation of the Stage 3 FCI.